Gene Shue: Broadcasting career

 After his final coaching position, Shue opted to move to California to become vice president of a mortgage business and work for a bank, while also serving as an analyst for ESPN on Continental Basketball Association games.

 Executive career

-Shue would soon be chosen as the General Manager for the 76ers.
-He was infamously the target of Charles Barkley, who called Shue "a clown" as part of Barkley's effort to force a trade, and rumored tampering from executives from other teams.
+Shue was soon chosen as the General Manager for the 76ers.
+He was the target of Charles Barkley, who called him "a clown" as part of Barkley's effort to force a trade, and rumored tampering from executives from other teams.

 Legacy

 As a player

 Shue's dynamic guard play was influential for the newly formed NBA.
 He was known as a "gunner" who also played superb defense.
 His flair for dribbling and weaving was not the norm of the time, but would later become so for point guards.
 He had an ability to drive to the basket and use acrobatics to score or pass.
 His twisting layup wowed competitors, Elgin Baylor describing it as "tricky".
 He was one of the few players of his time to have a jump shot instead of a set shot (a habit from his grammar school's low ceiling), and to emphasize transitional offense.
 He invented the "spin move", the 360-degree spin with the ball switching hands.
 An advocate for skill-based play, he once posited that "a basketball team composed of little men up to 6 feet 5 inches could beat a team of tall men 6 feet 5 inches and over."